What is Weakness

 Ways to Manage Weakness

-- Keep a log of your weakness and what you are doing to manage it daily using a journal.
+- Keep a log of your weakness and what you are doing to manage it daily using the My STORITM app or a journal.

 - Take precautions to avoid falls and be cautious.